LiuElvin/ebay_comp/README.md

 # The Model

+- Our team "jookisthebest" placed 12th out of 887 teams.

-- The code trains a token classification model using Hugging Face's Transformers library and logs the training process with weights & biases.
+- The model trains a token classification model using Hugging Face's Transformers library and logs the training process with weights & biases.
 Here's a summary of what the code does:

 1. The datasets library is used to load and handle the dataset.